fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 mainImage.sizes: ''
 mainImage.isAnchor: false
 ---
 At work, I’m sometimes asked accessibility questions or to provide guidelines.
-I’m with Anna Cook in describing myself as an [accessibility advocate rather than an expert](https://twitter.com/annaecook/status/1468602342639431682) however I have picked up lots of tips and knowledge over many years of developing websites.
+I’m with Anna Cook in considering myself an [accessibility advocate rather than an expert](https://twitter.com/annaecook/status/1468602342639431682) however I have picked up lots of tips and knowledge over many years of developing websites.
 So I thought it’d be useful to gather some general web accessibility tips and tests in one place as a useful reference.

 Caveats and notes:
 1. this is a living document which I’ll expand over time;